wohaco/despace/angara.md

 ## Архивные

-   - **Angara‑100.** The Angara‑100 was a 2005 proposal by Khrunichev to build a heavy‑lift launch vehicle for NASA's Vision for Space Exploration.
+   - **Angara‑100.** The Angara‑100 was a 2005 proposal by Khrunichev to build a heavy‑lift launch vehicle for NASA’s Vision for Space Exploration.
 The rocket would consist of 4 RD‑170‑powered boosters, an RD‑180‑powered core stage, and a cryogenic upper stage using a modified Energia RD‑0120 engine, the RD‑0122.
 Its payload capacity to LEO would be in excess of 100 tons.
    - **Baikal.** Together with NPO Molniya, Khrunichev has also proposed a reusable URM‑1 booster named Baikal.
 The URM‑1 would be fitted with a wing, an empennage, a landing gear, a return flight engine and attitude control thrusters, to enable the rocket to return to an airfield after completing its mission.